undrcrxwn/undrcrxwn/README.md

 ### Bio
 Hi!
 My name is Danil.
 I'm a 18yo .NET backend developer from Rostov-on-Don who is curious about software engineering and architecture.
 Have been studying for my bachelor's degree in computer science at the Don State Technical University since 2022.
+Dramatically unemployed.

 ### Pets